vlechappe/sustain-4-SWT/README.md

 # ACV-SWT-article
-This page presents a preliminary version of a decision tool for small wind turbines installation.
+This repository contains all the data, codes and documents used to write the article :
+"XXX"
-The results presented hae submitted for publication in XXX and is currently nder review
+that has been submitted for publication in XXX and is currently under review

 Please feel free to contact us for more information.